Aug 27, 2024

-Are you seeing wig shedding?
-Don’t worry!
+Are you seeing wig shedding or hair shedding?
+Don't worry!
 A bit of shedding can happen with both human hair and synthetic wigs.
 However, losing too much hair can be a problem.
-Several reasons, like daily use and not taking care of your wig properly, can cause this issue.
+Several reasons, like daily use and not taking care of your wig properly, can cause this hair shedding issue.
 This guide will look at the top 10 reasons your wig could be shedding, including reaching its expiration date.
 It will also give you useful tips to lower hair loss and make your wig last longer.

-Exploring the Top 10 Reasons Behind Wig Shedding
+Exploring the Reasons Behind Wig Shedding

 Besides how you care for it, how you style and handle your wig matters too.
 Using the wrong tools when you brush or comb your wig, like brushes with closely spaced bristles, can create friction and pull out hair.
 Rough handling and not storing your wig properly can cause tangling and matting, which can lead to even more shedding over time.